ade25/generator-diazotheme/README.md

 ### What is Yeoman?

-Yeoman ives in the [npm](https://npmjs.org) package repository.
+Yeoman lives in the [npm](https://npmjs.org) package repository.
 You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*

 #### Install Node/npm (the clean way)